PastorD/bintel/README.md

 All possible set of commands are listed in the scripts folder.
 Use it as a reference or execute a file using bash.

+# Conventions

+file name:
++ main: it is a callable file
++ test: callable file only for testing
++ _learn: fits data

 # Setup

 - Turn on the radio (if you forget to turn on the radio first, you have to press the turn it on while holding the bind button.
 A mayor tone indicates success while a minor tone (sad tone) indicates failure.
 Try again if it fails)